-An individual who holds a baccalaureate

-degree and wishes to pursue further study without a commitment to advanced degree candidacy may apply to the graduate office for admission as a special student at the graduate level.
+An individual who holds a baccalaureate degree and wishes to pursue further study without a commitment to advanced degree candidacy may apply to the Graduate Office for admission as a Special student at the graduate level.
 The applicant must provide evidence of the baccalaureate degree.
-Upon admission as a special student, he/she will be assigned an advisor and will be subject to graduate office policies including the probation policy.
-A maximum of twelve (12) semester credits may be accumulated, after which the student must either apply for admission as a degree-seeking student or must petition for a variance from this policy.
-Graduate students classified as Special students are not eligible for assistantships
+Upon admission as a Special student, he/she will be subject to Graduate Office policies including the probation policy.
+A maximum of twelve (12) credit hours may be accumulated, after which the student must either apply for admission as a degree-seeking student or must petition for a variance from this policy.
+Graduate students classified as Special students are not eligible for assistantships.